 Courses from a number of disciplines in the Humanities and Social Sciences will satisfy the Global Cultural Perspectives requirement.
-As with other requirements, students may take their Global Cultural Perspectives course while studying abroad.
 Our Goals for Student Learning and Development call for our students to "understand social and cultural diversity in national and global contexts," to "interrogate one's own values in relation to those of others, across social and cultural differences," and to "interact effectively and collaboratively with individuals and across social identities."